liferay/liferay-docs/user/articles-dxp/140-workflow/07-workflow-designer/03-workflow-designer-nodes.markdown

     WorkflowStatusManagerUtil.updateStatus(WorkflowConstants.getLabelStatus("approved"), workflowContext);

-Feel free to add more to the action script if you need to do additional processing.
+Add more to the action script if you need to do additional processing.

 By default, there's a transition connecting the start node and end node, but you'll probably want to delete it, since most workflows don't proceed straight